mBurse Blog

 Transitioning to a new vehicle reimbursement

-The new program will be worth these challenges in the accuracy, fairness, and transparency of the new reimbursements.
+The new program will be worth it in terms of the accuracy, fairness, and transparency of the new reimbursements.
 If you currently pay a standard car allowance, the savings of switching from a taxable to a non-taxable plan will be well worth it.
-If you currently pay the IRS mileage rate, the elimination of costly over-reimbursements and labor-code-violating under-reimbursements will be worth it.
+If you currently pay the IRS mileage rate, the elimination of costly overreimbursements and labor-code-violating underreimbursements will be worthwhile.

 But you may find that these challenges exceed your organization's available resources. mBurse can supply the data you need.
-We can also help you calculate your rates and write your new policies.
-We can even administer your program for you.
+We can also assist you in calculating your rates and drafting your new policies.
+We can even administer your program on your behalf.
 Schedule an exploratory call today or get a cost comparison below.